 There are several ways that you can support the Van Davis Memorial Scholarship: by registering to run or walk, be a virtual runner, or by direct donation.
 To register, make a donation, create or manage a team use the links below.

 In the event the National Park Service declares that the roads are to be closed or are too hazardous to conduct the race, the event will be cancelled and will not be rescheduled.
-If this occurs, all registrants will still receive their t-shirt and will be eligible for a discount for next year's event.
+If this occurs, all registrants will still receive their t-shirt.
 You may contact the NPC Foundation Office for details.

 In the event of cancellation due to weather conditions beyond our control we hope that you will consider this a donation to a very worthy cause and try again next year.